Patriarchy, Sex and Gender in Early Modern Europe HIST4016

 Reassessments are normally available for all courses, except those which contribute to the Honours classification.
 For non Honours courses, students are offered reassessment in all or any of the components of assessment if the satisfactory (threshold) grade for the overall course is not achieved at the first attempt.
 This is normally grade D3 for undergraduate students and grade C3 for postgraduate students.
 Exceptionally it may not be possible to offer reassessment of some coursework items, in which case the mark achieved at the first attempt will be counted towards the final course grade.
 Any such exceptions for this course are described below.

-2. awareness of previously unfamiliar methodological approaches, chronological periods and geographical areas by offering a wide and flexible choice of options;
+■ Offer the opportunity to study a range of methodological approaches, chronological periods and geographical areas by offering a wide and flexible choice of options

-3. to offer the opportunity to develop skills in historical computing, as well as basic IT awarness;
+■ Offer the opportunity to develop skills in historical computing.

-4. familiarity with complex historical debates and interpretations, skill in interpreting primary sources where appropriate, and to inform these discussions with new ideas derived from lecturers' current research;
+■ Introduce complex historical debates and interpretations, to develop skills in interpreting primary sources where appropriate, and to inform these discussions with new ideas derived from lecturers current research

-5. the development of transferable skills by fostering individual initiative, personal choice, group discussion and, where appropriate, problem-solving team work.
+■ Encourage the development of transferable skills by fostering individual initiative, personal choice, and group discussion and, where appropriate, problem-solving team work.

 Intended Learning Outcomes of Course

-demonstrate awareness of the patriarchal ideology informing notions of gender difference in early modern Europe and assess critically the extent to which this shaped the relative agency of men and women in a variety of contexts;
+■ Display an awareness of the patriarchal ideology informing notions of gender difference in early modern Europe and assess critically the extent to which this shaped the relative agency of men and women in a variety of contexts

 Minimum Requirement for Award of Credits